-Electricity is supplied to remote towns through the RAES State/Independent scheme, and to remote Aboriginal communities of Anangu Pitjantjatjara Yankunytjatjara (APY), Yalata on Aboriginal Lands Trust (ALT) and Oak Valley on Maralinga Tjarutja (MT) through the RAES Aboriginal Communities (AC) scheme.
+Electricity is supplied to remote towns through the RAES State and Independent Operator schemes, and to remote Aboriginal communities of Anangu Pitjantjatjara Yankunytjatjara (APY), Yalata on Aboriginal Lands Trust (ALT) and Oak Valley on Maralinga Tjarutja (MT) through the RAES Aboriginal Communities (AC) scheme.

 The RAES State and AC service area covers approximately 210,000 km2 — roughly equivalent to the size of the United Kingdom — and experiences extreme weather conditions which can affect the supply network.
 Many communities are also geographically remote — for example, Pipalyatjara is nearly 1600 km from Adelaide.